 current subscription period, we will not refund any fees already paid to us,

 regardless of how much time is left in the current subscription period.
-You will continue to receive the weekly plans you pre-paid for in your subscription.
+Once you cancel, you will not receive any more plans.
 You can

 To be able to manage subscriptions, make sure to register